Drupal is a registered trademark of Dries Buytaert

 API stability

 The supported PHP API is the documented interfaces, value types, events, and SCOPE constants; the concrete service classes are marked internal and final, so depend on the interfaces and the container bindings rather than on those classes.
 The cross-site HTTP contract is described by the OpenAPI spec shipped with the module.
-Full documentation (concepts and the key hierarchy, owner and consumer guides, cross-site setup, and an API reference) lives in the module's docs directory.
+Full documentation (concepts and the key hierarchy, owner and consumer guides, cross-site setup, and an API reference) lives in the module's docs directory and is available here.

 Activity